Caldwell Esselstyn

 Caldwell Blakeman Esselstyn Jr. (born December 12, 1933) is an American physician, author and former Olympic rowing champion.

 Esselstyn is director of the Heart Disease Reversal Program at the Cleveland Clinic.
-He is also the author of Prevent and Reverse Heart Disease (2007), in which he argued for a low-fat, whole foods, plant-based diet that recommends excluding all animal protein and byproducts.
+He is also the author of Prevent and Reverse Heart Disease (2007), in which he argued for an ultra low-fat whole-food, plant-based diet that recommends excluding all animal protein and byproducts.

 Background

 Esselstyn was born in New York City in 1933 to Dr. Caldwell Blakeman Esselstyn Sr. and Lilian Meyer.

 Esselstyn graduated from Yale University in 1956, where he was a member of Skull and Bones.
 He also competed in the 1956 Summer Olympics in Melbourne, winning a gold medal in the "eights" as a member of the American team.

 Esselstyn received his M.D. from the Case Western Reserve University School of Medicine in 1961.
 During this time he met and married Ann Crile, daughter of surgeon George Crile, Jr, who was a leading figure in the United States in challenging unnecessary surgery, best known for his part in eliminating radical breast surgery and the granddaughter of George Washington Crile, founder of the Cleveland Clinic.
 Esselstyn was an intern (1961–62) and resident (1962–66) at that clinic.
 In 1968, he completed a tour as an Army surgeon in Vietnam where he was awarded the Bronze Star.
 Upon his return he rejoined the clinic and has served as the President of the Staff and as a member of its Board of Governors.
 He served as the President of the American Association of Endocrine Surgeons in 1991.
 In 2000, he gave up his post at the Cleveland Clinic.

 Esselstyn has served as a member of the Scientific Advisory Board of Nutrition Action magazine, published by the Center for Science in the Public Interest.

+He is the father of Rip Esselstyn, who runs PLANTSTRONG and is active in Forks over Knives and other organizations promoting healthy plant-based eating.